All Episodes

 All right, news roundup and information overload hour.

-Joe Scarborough going uh nuts against Mark Zuckerberg and and Google and all the the interesting details that have emerged surrounding this this whole issue and report uh that in fact Google maybe financially blacklisting zero hedge, uh the federalist site, uh Google to ban ads on the Federalist after MBC News raises concerns about the George Floyd protest.
+Joe Scarborough going nuts against Mark Zuckerberg and Google and all the interesting details that have emerged surrounding this whole issue and report that, in fact, Google may be financially blacklisting Zero Hedge, the Federalist site, Google to ban ads on the Federalist after NBC News raises concerns about the George Floyd protest.

-They're looking to they're they're looking for them to basically censor content that they don't like or agree with.
+They're looking for them to basically censor content that they don't like or agree with.

 There's plenty of things I read about me every single day.

-But if you're looking the bar is what the bar is.
+But if you're, look, the bar is what the bar is.

 You know, Congress shall make no law as it relates to freedom of speech.